ddev/ddev/docs/content/developers/building-contributing.md

 ## Automated Testing

 Anybody can view the CircleCI automated tests, and they usually show up any problems that are not OS-specific.
-Just click through on the testing section of the PR to see them.
+Click through on the testing section of the PR to see them.

 The Buildkite automated tests require special access, which we typically grant to any PR contributor that asks for it.